vraudszus/ClanManager/README.md

 - The weights the rating should apply to different metrics
 - The promotion and demotion suggestion criteria
 - The different excuses the rating should take into account
+- The wars you want to ignore during ranking
 - The paths of the API token files
 - The names of the output Google Sheet, tables, and files